 Based on consideration of each of the issues researched in Chapter3 and based on the need for further consideration of the three primary redevelopment options presented in Chapter 4 (as well as the many potential variations on those three concepts), the NMI/Starmet Reuse Planning Committee strongly recommends that the Town of Concord begin planning to take ownership of the parcel at 2229 Main Street and to start active planning for the “Master Plan” concept for redevelopment for the site.
 This has several immediate planning implications as well as several longer-term planning implications which are outlined below.

 Action to develop a process and path for acquiring the site is a high priority for 2021.
-Key short-term actions for the Select Board to consider include engaging the Town Counsel to focus on 1) identification of current site ownership (i.e., confirming that the site does not presently have a standing owner); 2) confirmation of all liens (see Appendix A) and any other potential future liabilities; 2) related to liabilities, engage with EPA to fully explore the Superfund’s program for limitation of liability of prospective municipal buyers: 3) research opportunities to settle/release liens against the property as a precondition for taking ownership.
+Key short-term actions for the Select Board to consider include engaging the Town Counsel to focus on 1) identification of current site ownership (i.e., confirming that the site does not presently have a standing owner); 2) confirmation of all liens (see Annex A) and any other potential future liabilities; 2) related to liabilities, engage with EPA to fully explore the Superfund’s program for limitation of liability of prospective municipal buyers: 3) research opportunities to settle/release liens against the property as a precondition for taking ownership.
 Secondarily, outside counsel should investigate further the various institutional relationships identified in Section 3.5.

 Additionally, the Select Board through the NSRC should provide guidance to de maximis regarding area-specific cleanup provisions that intersect with redevelopment: